David Lastie: Jazzman

 Beginning in the 1950s and continuing throughout his life, Lastie performed jazz in various settings.
 In 1957 Melvin and David Lastie, playing modern jazz as the Lastie Brothers, opened at the High Hat Club.
-Singer Al Reed (born Alfred Lloyd Reed, Jr.) worked with the Lastie Brothers band for nearly a year and recalled gigs they played at the High Hat and the Old Gypsy Tea Room during this time.
+Singer Al Reed worked with the Lastie Brothers band for nearly a year and recalled gigs they played at the High Hat and the Old Gypsy Tea Room during this time.
 In the latter 1950s Lastie was among the musicians, including Smokey Johnson, who would gather after their gigs to jam at the Hollis club off Claiborne Avenue from 2:00 A.M. until sunrise.
 All the while Lastie continued to play modern jazz gigs around New Orleans.
 As noted in New Orleans magazine in 1969, his modern jazz outfit played after hours weekend sessions at the Off Limits club.
 He also played in the 1960s with bassist George French, son of Albert "Papa" French, and pianist Emile Vinette at such venues as Sam & Kay's in the 9th Ward and Crazy Shirley's on Bourbon Street.
 Lastie toured in Europe in the 1980s, backing Snooks Eaglin, Johnny Adams, Earl King, and others.
 In lean times he sometimes drove a produce truck to support his family.